Natural language understanding

 - Cong, Y.; LaCroix, A.N.; Lee, J. (2024).
 Clinical efficacy of pre-trained large language models through the lens of aphasia.
 Nature Scientific Reports.
 [PDF].

 - Cong, Y.; Lee, J.; LaCroix, A.N.
 (2024).
 Leveraging pre-trained large language models for aphasia detection in English and Chinese speakers.
 Proceedings of Clinical NLP.
-[PDF].
-[VIDEO].
+[PDF] [VIDEO].

-- Tang, S.X.; Cong, Y.; Mercep, G..; Bhatti, M.; Serpe, G.; Gromova, V.; Berretta, S.; John, M.; Liberman, M.Y.; Sinvani, L. (2023).
+- Tang, S.X.; Cong, Y.; Mercep, G.; Bhatti, M.; Serpe, G.; Gromova, V.; Berretta, S.; John, M.; Liberman, M.Y.; Sinvani, L. (2023).
 Characterizing and Detecting Delirium with Clinical and Computational measures of Speech and Language Disturbance.
 Journal of Psychiatry and Neuroscience.
 [PDF].

-- Tang, S.X.; Hänsel, K.; Cong, Y.; Nikzad, AH.; Mehta, A.; Cho, S.; Berretta, S.; Behbehani, L.; Pradhan, S.; John, M. and Liberman, MY.
+- Tang, S.X.; Hänsel, K.; Cong, Y.; Nikzad, AH.; Mehta, A.; Cho, S.; Berretta, S.; Behbehani, L.; Pradhan, S.; John, M.; Liberman, MY.
 (2022).
 Latent Factors of Language Disturbance and Relationships to Quantitative Speech Features.
 Schizophrenia Bulletin.
 [PDF].

-- Tang, S.X.; Cong, Y.; Nikzad, AH.; Mehta, A.; Cho, S.; Hänsel, K.; Berretta, S.; Dhar, A.; Kane, JM. and Malhotra, A. (2022).
+- Tang, S.X.; Cong, Y.; Nikzad, AH.; Mehta, A.; Cho, S.; Hänsel, K.; Berretta, S.; Dhar, A.; Kane, JM.; and Malhotra, A. (2022).
 Clinical and Computational Speech Measures are Associated with Social Cognition in Schizophrenia Spectrum Disorders.
 Schizophrenia research.
 [PDF].

 - Nikzad, AH.; Cong, Y.; Berretta, S.; Hänsel, K.; Cho, S.; Pradhan, S.; Behbehani, L.; DeSouza, D.; Liberman, MY. and Tang, S.X.
 (2022).
 Who Does What to Whom?
 Graph Representations of Action-Predication in Speech Relate to Psychopathological Dimensions of Psychosis.
 Schizophrenia.
 [PDF].